Worldbuilding as an exercise into philosophy

 As I sometimes do, I stumbled into the Worldbuilding StackExchange.
 And despite the potentially sensitive topics of battle as a means to a pleasant afterlife, the voluntary euthanasia of the elderly by the sword, and battle-hungry suicidal private militaries, nearly all of the communication on the question has remained civil, inquisitive, and exploratory.
 Is this not reminiscent of the philosophers of old?
 Those types that would look at the state of something, and work backwards, trying to understand and rationalize it?
 Good worldbuilding at its core is, I think, a philosophic venture: you must explain and validate every meaningful detail of your world, and the only way to do that is through the lens of philosophy.

-If you create a species, you must rationalize its features.
+If you create a species with some unique set of qualities, you must rationalize such features.
 If your species speaks a language, why do they speak it?
 Pray tell, how did they develop their ability to speak?
 Surely you can explain how their continent was formed, all those thousands of space years ago.
 Actually, what are space years?
 Explain those too.
 Are these not all led back to the fundamental questions?
 The same questions that philosophers have been pondering in aeternum?
 Apropos, existence itself.

 In order to have a meaningful and well-versed world, you must use meaningful and well-versed philosophy.
 You must work from the present state, as so defined in your world, back to zero.
 Or, working forward, define an initial state of being: A deity, a big bang, a space lobster, whatever—that then spirals out of control and results in the foundation of the world.
 This foundation, when missing, and regardless of if it would be crafted from an initial state or after already having formed a current existence, often leads to a world feeling disconnected, haphazard, shallow, or ultimately lifeless.

-But I challenge you to go deeper: Create a fuller, close but perhaps not mirror image of the world at large, if not tangential, and build and explore through that.
+But I challenge you to go deeper: Create a fuller, close but perhaps not mirror image of the world at large, and build and explore through that.
 A world inspired by but disconnected from touchy current events, where anything goes, as long as you can rationalize it.
-Where, instead of defending one’s viewpoint with current examples and ideals, you must instead craft that alternate existence, before reasoning as to why things are, without defense or stigma.
+Where, instead of defending one’s viewpoint or desired state of the world with current examples and ideals, you must instead craft that alternate existence itself, before reasoning as to why things are, without defense or stigma.
 Work back from the hypothetical present, and see what it took to get there.
 Rather, consider whether that state would ever be possible in the first place, given the natural expectations of an imperfect base.

+But the most important part of our thought exercise comes after our world is simulated, after it has lived out its natural life.
 What of all this musing and validation can be applied to the real world?
 To your current situation?
 To the past or future?
 How can you allow this introspection to modify your thought processes?
-Alter your stigma and assumptions about the world?
-Can you be more inquisitive?
+Alter your stigma and assumptions about the things around you?
+Can you be more inquisitive and insightful?

-By removing ourselves from the equation—by building a world without us, and looking at the situation from outside in, we can better view our own biases, our own silent misdirections in our way of thought.
-And should we propose a biased lore, if we are truly unable to separate ourselves, we must be able to rationalize that bias.
-It uncovers the painful truth of our own imperfections and feelings, even if we don’t want to admit it.
+By removing ourselves from the equation—by building a world without us, and looking at the situation from outside in, we can better view our own biases, our own silent misdirections in our ways of thought.
+And should we propose a biased lore, if we are truly unable to separate ourselves, we must be able to rationalize that bias, and prove it against hardship and strife.
+It will uncover the painful truth of our own imperfections and feelings, even if we don’t want to admit it, and show us how fragile our beliefs truly are when put to task.

 Of course, coming to grips with what is revealed is its own challenge.

-This all might just be a roundabout and verbose way of saying “don't judge someone until you have walked a mile in their shoes”.
+This all might just be a roundabout and verbose way of saying “don't judge someone’s book cover until you’ve walked five hundred miles more in their shoes on the other foot”.
 But that aside, I think it’s interesting to consider the power of a story from a philosophical standpoint.
-Like how an engineer might start a seemingly useless venture in the name of research, a way to test those what-ifs and put theory into practice—a good story and the world it encompasses can be used to explore and question, and that activity can then be applied to one’s current circumstances and understanding.
+Like how an engineer might start a seemingly useless venture in the name of research, using it as a way to test those what-ifs and put theory into practice, a good story and the world it encompasses can be used to explore and question, and that activity can then be applied to one’s current circumstances and understanding.
 Stories also let us disconnect, help free us from perceived notions and responsibility.
 It lets us think freely in a disposable world with disposable rules.

 This all hinges, of course, on imagination.
 Lacking it means lacking the ability to build a world confident enough to survive the philosophic questions one shall ask of it, and deep enough to extract suitable answers.
-As well, this requires the ability to separate oneself from that imagination.
+As well, this requires the ability to separate oneself from that imagination, to allow you to view your own world without stigma, bias, or emotion.
 For those lacking in such necessary skills… Sorry, I don’t have any solution.
 Perhaps this isn’t for you.
 Try taking the second exit at the roundabout.

 Left-click: follow link, Right-click: select node, Scroll: zoom